joshirishikesh14-star/commentor_b5/extension/README.md

 ### For Authors/Product Owners:

-1. Log into CommentSync dashboard
+1. Log into Echo dashboard
 2. View all comments for your app
 3. Click on any comment to see:
    - Page URL